ROSHNISINGH10/-Tic-Tac-Toe/README.md

-# -Tic-Tac-Toe
+🧩 Tic Tac Toe

-This is a simple, interactive Tic Tac Toe game built using HTML, Tailwind CSS, and JavaScript.
-The game allows two players to take turns placing X and O on a 3x3 grid, with automatic detection of wins and draws.
-It was created to practice core web development skills like DOM manipulation, user interaction, and responsive UI design.
+This is a browser-based Tic Tac Toe game built using HTML, Tailwind CSS, and JavaScript.
+It allows two players to play against each other by taking alternate turns on a 3x3 grid.
+The game identifies a win or draw automatically and provides an option to restart the game.

+📌 Project Description

+Tic Tac Toe is a classic logic game, recreated here for the web with a clean UI and responsive design.
+This project demonstrates the use of DOM manipulation, event handling, and game logic implementation using vanilla JavaScript.
+The layout is styled using Tailwind CSS for a modern look.

+⚙️ Features
+	•	3x3 interactive game board
+	•	Two-player functionality (X vs O)
+	•	Win and draw detection logic
+	•	Dynamic result display
+	•	“Play Again” button to reset the board

+🛠️ Built With
+	•	HTML5
+	•	Tailwind CSS
+	•	JavaScript (ES6)

+🚀 How to Run
+	1. Clone or download the repository
+	2. Open index.html in your browser
+	3. Start playing

+🎯 Purpose

+This project was built for practicing DOM manipulation, game logic, and responsive UI design.
+It serves as a great beginner project for anyone learning web development.